avivyuval97-dotcom/malicious-scorer-gmail-addon/README.md

 ## ⚠️ Limitations

-* **API Rate Limits:** The free tier of VirusTotal is limited (typically 4 requests/min), which may impact performance for emails with numerous links.
+* **API Quotas:** The free tier of VirusTotal is limited (typically 4 requests/min), which may impact performance for emails with a high number of links.
-* **Archive Inspection:** The scanner computes the hash of the archive file (ZIP/RAR) itself but does not decompress or inspect files hidden inside nested archives.
+* **Archive Depth:** The scanner analyzes the hash of the archive file (ZIP/RAR) itself but does not currently decompress or inspect files hidden inside password-protected archives.
-* **Storage Cap:** The blacklist is stored via `PropertiesService`, which has a 9KB limit—suitable for personal use but not for enterprise-scale lists.
+* **Persistent Storage Limit:** The blacklist is managed via `PropertiesService`, which has a 9KB size limit per property—ideal for personal use but not designed for massive enterprise lists.
-* **OCR & Media:** The AI engine is text-optimized; it does not currently perform OCR on images or scan password-protected files.
+* **OCR Integration:** The current AI analysis is text-optimized and does not perform OCR on images or scan visual-based phishing (e.g., screenshots of text).

 ---

 ### Developed by: [Your Name]
-*Project: Malicious Scorer Security Suite for Gmail*
+*Industrial Engineering & Management Student | Cybersecurity Enthusiast*